-The \$112.9 thousand Components Requiring or Generating Resources in Future Period, Other represents the FECA liabilities and the related actuarial liabilities not requiring current year budget authority.
+The \$71 thousand Components Requiring or Generating Resources in Future Period, Other represents the FECA liabilities and the related actuarial liabilities not requiring current year budget authority.

-The systems utilized by FMS Trust Fund and accounts for funds appropriated for security assistance have limitations; budgetary data is not in agreement with proprietary expenses.
+Due to the Foreign Military Sales Trust Fund system limitations, budgetary data is not in agreement with proprietary expenses and assets capitalized.
 The difference between budgetary and proprietary data is a previously identified deficiency.